lavanyagarg112/python/README.md

 P.S.: I am a beginner.
 If there are any errors in my code, I would be grateful if you would let me know!

+Update: Discontinued, as I discovered other resources more relevant to my coursework as well

+# Leetcode
+I have recently started my leetcode journey and you can find my solutions [here](https://github.com/lavanyagarg112/leetcode)!

+For the first few questions, I simply coded it out, however, realising my error, I later began to write down my notes and learnings as comments.